 Available Services and Limitations: The following functions may be performed by members through the service:

-- Transfers: You may transfer funds between your Share or Loan Accounts as the account agreements may allow.
-Transfers done through the service DO NOT immediately charge or credit your account.
-TRANSFERS WILL BE EFFECTIVE BY THE NEXT BUSINESS DAY AFTER THE DATE OF SUCH TRANSACTION but may occur sooner.
+- Transfers: You may transfer funds between your Share, Share Draft, or Loan Accounts as the account agreements may allow.

-- Password Changes: If you are an Internet Home Banking user, you may change your password at any time from within the home banking section.
-For your protection we recommend that you change your home banking password regularly.
+- Password Changes: If you are a Member.net user, you may change your password at any time from within internet home banking.
+For your protection we recommend that you change your Member.net password regularly.

 - Check orders: You may reorder checks and/or view and order new check styles available through the credit union.
 We will not process check order requests if you do not have a checking account at the credit union.